AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 **Q**: How often are there emergencies or times when people have to work extra hours?

-_Relates to_: Mandatory on call, Expected overtime
+_Relates to_: Mandatory on-call, Expected overtime

 **Q**: Are people compensated for being on call?
 How do you measure the impact on developers?